knowit/teknologiradar/README.md

 ## Converting csv data to markdown

 The website needs to have its data in a specific format.
 We prefer to use a single csv file for each revision.
-Therefor, we have a script which converts csv files to markdown files which the frontend understands.
+Therefore, we have a script which converts csv files to markdown files which the frontend understands.

 ```bash
 python3 csv_to_md.py [csv] [out]